phax/ph-schematron/README.md

 The possible configuration parameters are:
   * `schematronFile` - The Schematron file to be applied.
 This parameter is mandatory.
   * `schematronProcessingEngine` - The Schematron processing engine to be used.
 Can be one of `pure` (pure implementation), `schematron` (Schematron to XSLT engine) and `xslt` (pre-compiled XSLT files available).
 Default is `pure`.
   * `xmlDirectory` - The directory where the XML files to be validated are contained.
-This parameter is mandatory.
+It is expected that the XML files in this directory match the Schematron rules.
+Either this parameter or `xmlErrorDirectory` parameter are mandatory.
   * `xmlIncludes` - A pattern for the XML files to be included.
 Can contain Ant-style wildcards and double wildcards.
-All files that match the pattern will be converted.
+All files that match the pattern will be validated.
 Files in the `xmlDirectory` and its subdirectories will be considered.
 Default is `**/*.xml`.
   * `xmlExcludes` - A pattern for the XML files to be excluded.
 Can contain Ant-style wildcards and double wildcards.
-All files that match the pattern will **NOT** be converted.
+All files that match the pattern will **NOT** be validated.
 Files in the `xmlDirectory` and its subdirectories will be considered.
+  * `svrlDirectory` - The directory where the SVRL (Schematron Validation Report Language) files will be saved.
+If this property is not specified, no SVRL files will be written.
+By default the name of the SVRL file corresponds to the XML file that is validated (defined by the parameters `xmlDirectory`, `xmlIncludes` and `xmlExcludes`) with the suffix `.svrl`.
+  * `xmlErrorDirectory` (since v4.2.3) - The directory where the XML files to be validated are contained.
+It is expected that the XML files in this directory do **not** match the Schematron rules.
+Either this parameter or `xmlDirectory` parameter are mandatory.
+  * `xmlErrorIncludes` (since v4.2.3) - A pattern for the erroneous XML files to be included.
+Can contain Ant-style wildcards and double wildcards.
+All files that match the pattern will be validated.
+Files in the `xmlDirectory` and its subdirectories will be considered.
+Default is `**/*.xml`.
+  * `xmlErrorExcludes` (since v4.2.3) - A pattern for the erroneous XML files to be excluded.
+Can contain Ant-style wildcards and double wildcards.
+All files that match the pattern will **NOT** be validated.
+Files in the `xmlDirectory` and its subdirectories will be considered.
+  * `svrlErrorDirectory` (since v4.2.3) - The directory where the erroneous SVRL files will be saved.
+If this property is not specified, no SVRL files will be written.
+By default the name of the SVRL file corresponds to the XML file that is validated (defined by the parameters `xmlErrorDirectory`, `xmlErrorIncludes` and `xmlErrorExcludes`) with the suffix `.svrl`.
   * `phaseName` - Define the phase to be used for XSLT creation.
 By default the `defaultPhase` attribute of the Schematron file is used.
   * `languageCode` - Define the language code for the XSLT creation.
 Default is `null` which means English.
 Supported language codes are: cs, de, en, fr, nl.
-  * `svrlDirectory` - The directory where the SVRL files will be saved.
-If this property is not specified, no SVRL files will be written.
-By default the name of the SVRL file corresponds to the XML file that is validated with the suffix `.svrl`.

 # ph-schematron-validator